Marvel’s Avengers Beta Makes History

 The beta was received well by many outlets, including ours.
-The game is a great mix of depth in terms of ability trees and fan service with popular costumes and more.
+The game is a great mix of depth in terms of ability trees and fan service with unlockable costumes and more for all Marvel’s Avengers.
 All of this arrived in dramatic fashion after a few lackluster reveals and videos.
 People largely disliked the initial reveal due to its graphics and linear gameplay.
 Funny enough, that’s a huge reason people love the beta.
 I think what we’re seeing play out is another high-profile game in competition with its potential hype.
 It happens with big releases, and even 2020’s most anticipated game, Cyberpunk 2077 is feeling the wrath of hype.

 Can This Game Be a Cross-Platform Hit?